Sometime ago, I discovered my undying love for traveling

 Sometime ago I fulfilled that promise with my girlfriend since campus

 We aboard a Prestige Shuttle from Nairobi to Kisumu.
 What’s interesting is, the driver prays together with the passengers before departure, after advising us to put on our seat belts.
+We were well on out way to exploring Kisumu Town for a Weekend.

 The ride to Kisumu is through Westlands to Kangemi to Uthiru to Limuru to The Phenomenal and famous Great Rift to Naivasha to Nakuru to Kisumu.
 Approximately 6 hours.
 With one stop at Nakuru.